James Fleet: Television

-In 1999–2001 he was the voice of "Dog" in the children's TV show Dog and Duck.
+From 1999–2001, Fleet was the voice of "Dog" in the children's TV show Dog and Duck.

 Probably his most famous role is that of Hugo in The Vicar of Dibley; he appeared in all 20 episodes, broadcast between 1994 and 2007.
-In 2004 he appeared in an episode of Monarch of the Glen.
-In 2005 he played a leading role in an episode of the long-running ITV murder mystery series Midsomer Murders.
-In 2007 he was a guest star in one episode of the sitcom Legit.
+In 2004, he appeared in an episode of Monarch of the Glen.
+In 2005, he played a leading role in an episode of the long-running ITV murder mystery series Midsomer Murders.
+In 2007, he was a guest star in one episode of the sitcom Legit.
 He appeared as Frederick Dorrit in the BBC's 2008 production of Little Dorrit.
 When Fleet appeared on the quiz show School's Out, it was revealed that one of his teachers at Banff Academy had written in his school report that "[James] is the stupidest boy I have ever had to teach, out of all the stupid boys I have ever had to teach," and that he was the only student in his sixth form not to have been made a prefect.
 Despite his apparent lack of scholastic ability, he still won the show.
 In 2009, Fleet appeared in a cameo role in the third series of Skins.

 Earlier in his career, Fleet was seen in a 1983 episode of Grange Hill as a teacher at the eponymous school's upmarket rival Rodney Bennett.
-In 1992 he played Paul Morgan in an episode of The Bill 'Runaway'.
-In 1999 he starred in the sitcom Brotherly Love.
+In 1992, he played Paul Morgan in an episode of The Bill 'Runaway'.
+In 1999, he starred in the sitcom Brotherly Love.